tylanoflynn/SQL-Project/starting_with_questions.md

 Answer:

 This was only a slight modification of the first question, where I divided the totaltransactionrevneue from each city/country by the sum of the totaltransactionrevenue in transactions, then modified that proportion to a percentage (revenuepercent).
 I found that the vast majority of revenue (46.84764%) came from transactions with no city information available.
-Standout cities (>5% total revenue) were San Bruno (7.96%), and Sunnyvale (36.85%).
+Standout cities (>5% total revenue) were San Bruno (7.96%), and Mountain View with a staggering (36.85%).

 For countries I found that 99.487% of revenue came from the United States, while the next largest contributor was Czechia at 0.20%.
 All other countries countributed less than 0.1% of total revenue.